codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Mesh
+ 1. Germany
- 2. Hex
+ 2. United States
- 3. Star
+ 3. Taiwan
- 4. Ring
+ 4. China (People&#039;s Republic of)

 <details>
   <summary>Answer</summary>
-  Star
+  Taiwan
 </details>